 * Click here for rating key

-Jiko---The Cooking Place Restaurant Review: Jiko---The Cooking Place is the signature restaurant for Disney's Animal Kingdom Lodge, where cuisines from the 52 countries of Africa are harmoniously melded with influences from Europe, India and Asia.
-The menu is authentic without being too exotic, and it's all appealing: grilled shrimp curry with citrus-coconut basmati rice, for instance, or a vibrant pepper-dusted chicken with mango sambal and herb-crusted potatoes.
-You can make an entire meal of the imaginative appetizers, like the kalamata olive flatbread, grilled wild boar tenderloin or crispy beef roll with cucumber raita.
-There’s a whole menu designed just for vegetarians.
+Jiko---The Cooking Place Restaurant Review: Jiko---The Cooking Place is the signature restaurant of Disney's Animal Kingdom Lodge, where cuisines from the 52 countries of Africa are harmoniously melded with influences from Europe, India and Asia.
+Twin wood-burning ovens highlight the open kitchen, and guests can enjoy a view of dishes being prepared.
+The seasonal menu is authentic without being too exotic, and it's all appealing.
+Start with the “Taste of Africa” bread service with pappadam, poppy seed lavash, house-baked naan presented alongside spiced African dips, or one of the wood-fired flatbreads topped with beef carpaccio and feta cheese with berbere spices.
+There’s an entire menu designed for vegetarians, while meat-lovers can try the fall-off-the-bone tender spicy Botswana-style Seswaa beef short ribs or the spice-crusted Berkshire pork loin served with a coconut sadza and braised greens.
 The wine list offers exclusive South African vintages that rarely are available in the U.S., with many of the 65 options available by the glass.
-If you want a sweet ending, go for the orange and anise olive oil cake.
-Jiko's artful interior, the work of noted restaurant designer Jeffrey Beers, is inspired by Disney's The Lion King, with muted earth tones and stylistic white birds gracefully suspended from the ceiling.
-Twin wood-burning ovens are the centerpieces of the open kitchen in the 235-seat dining room.
+For a sweet ending, go for the rich Kenyan coffee crème brûlée along with a cup of traditional Kenyan press pot coffee.
+Jiko's artful interior, the work of noted restaurant designer Jeffrey Beers, is inspired by Disney's The Lion King, with muted earth tones and stylistic white birds (representing good fortune) gracefully suspended from the ceiling.